ZacharyGeurts/AMOURANTHRTX/README.md

 [Current over head code view](https://x.com/ZacharyGeurts/status/2015005228794327380)

 We are THE ZERO COST RTX development research page, unless someone beat Amouranth to it.
-The commit count is stoopid.
+The commit count is stoopid. <3 Gorillaz

 Development and memes https://x.com/ZacharyGeurts Paste https://github.com/ZacharyGeurts/AMOURANTHRTX into Grok fast, and skip the line.